luiscoco/GoogleCloud_Sample14-API-Gemini-with-Postman/README.md

 ![image](https://github.com/luiscoco/GoogleCloud_Sample14-API-Gemini-with-Postman/assets/32194879/2498f6fb-b906-4993-b451-b301a09fe574)

-We use the following command to print the Token, and in the following section we teach you how to set the Postman authorization request
+We print the **Access Token**, and in the following section we teach you how to set the Postman authorization request

 ```
 gcloud auth print-access-token
 ```

-We type the following command to retrieve the **Gemini** endpoint
+We type the following command to retrieve the **Gemini Endpoint**

 ```
 gcloud ai endpoints list --region=us-central1